SyxP/integral-domains/content/authors/admin/_index.md

 # - Visitors
 ---

 Syx Pek is currently an undergraduate in Mathematics at National University of Singapore.

-Here, he muses on various topics he encounters in his journey to read the pages of the book.
+Pólya once said "It is better to solve one problem five different ways, than to solve five problems one way."
+With that spirit, he muses on various topics he encounters in his journey to read the pages of the book.